GrumpsCat/listed/content/posts/Topics.md

 ---
 ## Cloud Computing

+> Shiraly, D., Eslami, Z. & Pakniat, N. Hierarchical Identity-Based Authenticated Encryption with Keyword Search over encrypted cloud data.
+J Cloud Comp 13, 112 (2024). https://doi.org/10.1186/s13677-024-00633-9

+There is a trade-off between cloud computing data privacy and searchability.
+If data becomes encrypted before upload, the ciphered data is not searchable.
+Two methods are available:
+    1. Traditional public-key
+    2. Identity-based public key cryptosystems.
+These are are all vulnerable to Keyword Guessing Attacks.

 > Ali, Mazhar, Samee U. Khan, and Athanasios V. Vasilakos.
 "Security in cloud computing: Opportunities and challenges."
 Information sciences 305 (2015): 357-383.

 Keywords: